Sets with dependent elements: A formalization of Castoriadis' notion of magma: The magmatic universe

 (ii) Given a basic magma $pr_\alpha(x)$, assume for simplicity that $pr_\alpha(x)=y_1\cup y_2$, where $y_1$, $y_2$ are disjoint submagmas, that is disjoint open sets $y_1$, $y_2$.
 But then either $x\in y_1$ or $x\in y_2$, hence either $pr_\alpha(x)\subseteq y_1$, or $pr_\alpha(x)\subseteq y_2$, both of which contradict the fact that $pr_\alpha(x)=y_1\cup y_2$ and $y_1\cap y_2=\emptyset$.

-(iii) This claim follows simply from the fact that the class $M=M(A)$ of magmas above $A$ is a subclass of the set theoretic universe with atoms $V(A)$.
+(iii) This claim follows simply from the fact that the class $M=M(A)$ of magmas above $A$ is a subclass of the set-theoretic universe with atoms $V(A)$.
 So if $u\notin M(A)$, then necessarily either $u$ is a classical set of $V(A)$, or $u\in A$. \telos